j0shbl0ck/Intune_Deployment/Microsoft Win32 Content Prep Tool Setup/README.md

 Setting up Microsoft Win32 Content Prep Tool.

 1. Download the [Microsoft Win32 Content Prep Tool](https://go.microsoft.com/fwlink/?linkid=2065730)
 2. Create a folder where all Intune wrapping will take place.
-I choose <b>C:\IntuneWinAppUtil</b>
+I chose <b>C:\IntuneWinAppUtil</b>
 3. In this folder, place the <b>IntuneWinAppUtil.exe</b> inside, and also create the folders <b>Source</b> and <b>Output</b>
 * The Source folder will host your current project folders that hold your .exe(s) and scripts.
 * The Output folder will contain the .intunewin file to upload to Microsoft Endpoint Manager